 What are the timings of Qasr Al Hosn?

-What is the cost of tickets per person at Qasr Al Hosn?
+What is the cost of tickets at Qasr Al Hosn?

-Can I visit Qasr Al Hosn in a private or school group?
+Can I visit Qasr Al Hosn with a private or school group?

-Yes, large groups are offered a special discount at the time of booking.
+Yes, in fact large groups are offered a special discount at the time of booking.

 How can I contact the management at Qasr Al Hosn?

-Human’s progress is often owed to the decisions our ancestors took.
+Human progress is often owed to the decisions our ancestors took.
 It is imperative that nations embrace their past and cherish it.
-Places like Qasr Al Hosn, play a pivotal role in reminding the residents of UAE, of how this magnificent city was built and where it all started.
-Just to understand and appreciate the astonishing progress this city has made, Qasr Al Hosn is worth visiting.
+Places like Qasr Al Hosn play a pivotal role in reminding UAE residents of how this magnificent city was built and where it all started.

-There are other heritage sites in Abu Dhabi where one can learn about the rich culture of the region.
+There are other heritage sites in Abu Dhabi where you can learn about the region’s rich culture.
 It brings a nice contrast to the modern capital city we are used to seeing.
 Similarly, you can also visit museums in Abu Dhabi.
 They are among the very best in the world.